 When the Covid 19 Pandemic made it a struggle to host a camping immersive event at La Foret, we asked Columbine Unity Spiritual Center outside Boulder, CO, to host two days of hybrid live streamed events with a live band and one dance teacher.
 We've had so many past glorious concerts there with Sufis Beniyamin and Rabia Van Hattam, Yuval Ron, Key Jam Key Nepalese Classical music, Farabi Persian Ensemble, and more...

 In this age of barriers, music and dance

 build bridges between the

-past and the future by basking in the present:
+past and the future by basking in the present.

 Tarab is that magic moment of surrender to

-immersion of immersion
+immersion of improvisation